tacticrealtime/boilerplate-hello-world/README.md

     var
 		/**
-		 * Initialise your creative object as soon as you get data.
+		 * Initialise your banner as soon as you get data.
 		 * @type {Creative}
 		 */
-		creative = new YourCreativeInitialiser(data);
+		banner = new YourBannerInitialiser(data);

 });
 ```